ruijadom/web-pairing/README.md

 ## I'm not that comfortable with react

 That's totally fine!
 We know there is more to an engineer than the the stack or technology they know.
-If you're more confortable with a different frontend toolchain feel free to come to the pairing exercise with a "create-react-app" like setup.
+If you're more comfortable with a different frontend toolchain feel free to come to the pairing exercise with a "create-react-app" like setup.

 ```